K-Sharma95/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression to Predict MPG

-Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+- Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+The variables that produced a non-random amount of variance are indicated by asteriks in this [regression analysis](regression_summary.png).
+These variables of interest are vehicle_length and ground_clearance.

-Is the slope of the linear model considered to be zero?
+- Is the slope of the linear model considered to be zero?
 Why or why not?
+The slope of this linear model can be determined from the following outputs.

-Does this linear model predict mpg of MechaCar prototypes effectively?
+- Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
+My r value is 0.6825 and my p value is 5.35e-11 from this linear regression analysis.This R value is high (above 0.5 or 50%) meaning that roughly 70% mpg predictions will be correct.
+I consider this an effecive prediction.

 ## Summary Statistics on Suspension Coils